logto-io/python/docs/API.md

 #### aud

-The audience that the token is intended for, which is the client ID or the resource indicator.
+The audience that the token is intended for, which is the client ID.

 <a id="logto.models.oidc.IdTokenClaims.exp"></a>